leegrey/RPG-Build/README.md

 `set render_die_type true/false` - display the die type at the top of the table.

+#### Page Breaks

+`[page_break]` - inserts a page break separator for print media.

+NOTE - uses the css: `page-break-after: always;`.

+This css is embedded into the output html.
+Override visibility or behaviour using the `.pagebreak` css class.

 ### Inline HTML / Raw input

 Inline tables or other html content can be wrapped in `[raw]` and `[end_raw]` tags.
 The content inside will be passed through unprocessed, and ignored by the markdown processor.